FAQ

 Te Rangitu has recently decided to work only Monday - Friday, as his weekends are taken up with other commitments.
 His studio is by appointment only.
 Once clients have been sent a booking link it is easy to see Te Rangitu’s availability.
 Usually he will see only one person per day, to make sure each client gets the space and time they deserve.

-From 2022 Te Rangitu's Ta Moko Studio has been based in Bristol, which is 2 hours by train or car from London.
-Many clients travel from other countries and the studio offers to support the process of travel bookings, journey planning and accommodation.
-Te Rangitu travels in the UK and internationally occasionally, please get in touch and let us know where you are based and we will contact you if we are in your country or area.
+Te Rangitu travels internationally occasionally, please get in touch and let us know where you are based and we will contact you if he is in your country or area.

 When deciding on the price point for a tattoo, many factors are taken into account.
 Generally the price depends not only on the size of the area to be tattooed, but also on the level of the consultation required, the number of hours the work will take and the complexity of the design.
-Clients’ average spend is about £500 per tattoo.
+Clients’ average spend is about $,1,000 per tattoo.
 If you have a budget in mind, this can also be taken into consideration.
-Te Rangitu Netana’s fees are: £50 an hour for consultancy and design development £130 an hour for Ta Moko/tattooing work
+Te Rangitu Netana’s fees are: $80 an hour for consultancy and design development $220 an hour for Ta Moko/tattooing work

 The use of traditional tools requires more time, an assistant and a particular commitment to the cultural context of Ta Moko.
 Te Rangitu is happy to discuss this with those who are interested but he finds that the tattoo machine is his preferable medium for new clients.
 The use of traditional tools demands more responsibility from both the client and the artist and usually requires the build-up of a trusting relationship between them.